Diane-Louise (D-L) Casson is Parish Administrator

 Diane-Louise (D-L) Casson has extensive experience in higher education management, community development, and public health applied research.
 D-L was also honored when named a Trustee for Hobart and William Smith Colleges in Geneva, New York.
-She is now the SsAM representative to the Friendship House Board and Vice President of the Board.
+She is now the SsAM representative to the Friendship House Board previously was the Vice President of the Board.

 Before her retirement, she managed the W.K.-Kellogg-Foundation-funded “Philadelphia Urban Food & Fitness Alliance” through which African-American and Cambodian teenagers learned and used advocacy for increased access to healthy food and safe places to play.
 She designed and implemented the enhanced mortgage program and the approach for rehabbing 21 long-time vacant houses in the community neighboring the University of Pennsylvania.
 Under her leadership, 300 new homeowners were added to the neighborhood in 18 months and more than 100 existing homeowners received matching rehab funds.